 Denotes a two-handed weapon that can still be used in conjuncture with a shield (excluding bucklers, shield blades, pavise, lantern shield).

 Can use shield offensively as an off-hand attack, without penalties associated with dual wielding.
 Typically includes a small percentage stunning effect.

 Typically used to indicate a ranged special ability or power that can be chained together with an instant; (i.e. “Next shot has X additional effects”) cannot be used on target in base contact.

 Silence (CC Effect)

 Prevents target from using any primary, secondary, or passive skills that require speech, incantations, or any other kind of vocalized sound, for the duration of the effect.
-This covers most, (but not all) Spirit and Faith powers as well as skills like Taunt, Enraging Shout, Warcry, etc…
+This covers most, Spirit and Faith powers, Honor Code Skills, as well as skills like Taunts, Shouts, Warcry, etc…

 Slow (CC effect)